data-tsunami/smoke/README.md

 ###### ERROR: you need to build uWSGI with SSL support to use the websocket handshake api function

-You forgot install the required packages.
+You forgot to install the required packages.
 Install `libssl-dev` and reinstall the `virtualenv` requirements.

 ###### Run in Docker